 Just two years ago, in March 2014, Qantas and Virgin were locked in a lose-lose battle for market share.
-The Qantas CEO, Alan Joyce, had publicly committed to maintaining Qantas's 65 percent share of the domestic market.
+The Qantas CEO, Alan Joyce, had publically committed to maintaining Qantas’s 65 percent share of the domestic market.
 But Virgin needed more than 35% of domestic capacity to realise its goal of becoming a full-service airline with a large share of the high margin, business travel market.

 Capacity was expanded rapidly and both airlines bled cash as passengers enjoyed low fares on half empty planes.
 In December 2013 Virgin raised $350 million of new equity to continue the battle.
 It mostly tapped the deep pockets of the Government owned airlines that own the majority of its shares – Etihad Airways, Singapore Airlines and Air New Zealand.

 Qantas needed new debt funding to respond.
-Its darkest hour came when the Federal Government refused to guarantee borrowing by the airline.
-The Abbott Government only offered to amend the Qantas Sale Act to allow foreign investors to buy more of Qantas's shares.
+Its darkest hour game when the Federal Government refused to guarantee borrowing by the airline.
+The Abbott Government only offered to amend the Qantas Sale Act to allow foreign investors to buy more of Qantas’s shares.
 It looked grim for Qantas in August of 2014 when the firm declared a loss of $650 million on its operations and wrote down assets by $2.8 billion.

 But since then, a combination of good management and good luck has seen Qantas’s stars align.
 Joyce convinced employees of the need for a cost cutting program that has been highly effective; a truce in the capacity war was mysteriously achieved behind the scenes (I will write about that another time); the $A fell by 25% with a healthy effect on inbound tourist numbers; and the oil price fell by 75%.